RGS-IBG Annual International Conference 2017

 However, the creative economy continues to inform activity outside deindustrialised urban centres, responding to these diverse spatial contexts in distinct ways and often adopting bottom-up/self-organised structures.
-In this session we explore how the creative economy persists and invite papers that engage with themes including:
+In this session we explore how the creative economy persists, with paper presentations that engage with themes including:

 - The creative economy in non-urban spaces, such as suburban, rural or coastal settings

 The RGS-IBG Annual Conference 2017 takes place in London between 29 August –1 September.
 More details can be found here on the RGS website.

 Wilks-Heeg, Stuart, 2016.
 Urban policy and communities.
 In: Dave O’Brien and Peter Matthews, eds.
 After urban regeneration: communities, policy and place.
 Briston: Policy Press, 9–26.